Illumina/IlluminaHumanMethylationEPICv2manifest/README.md

-# package for EPICv2 array and minfi compatibility
+#  package for EPICv2 Infinium DNA Methylation array and minfi compatibility

 ## Install from GitHub or from .tar.gz